Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 The purpose of the interview is to find out who you are and why you want to be a doctor.
 It is also a chance for you to learn more about the medical schools, which will help you later on in making choices.
 Normally, presentations, tours, and question and answer sessions are part of the interview day.

-Prior to the interview, you should study the school's website and their entry in the MSAR, and prepare questions you have about their program (obviously not ones which are answered in the above resources).
-You should be well groomed and dress appropriately and conservatively (skirt suits or dresses for women; suits or jackets and ties for men), arrive on time, and bring with you a photocopy of your application and essay.
+Prior to the interview, you should study the school's website and its entry in the MSAR, and prepare questions you have about their program (obviously not ones which are answered in the above resources).
+You should be well groomed and dress appropriately and conservatively (skirt suits or dresses for women; suits or jackets and ties for men), and arrive on time.
+Wear shoes that will be comfortable as your tour the facilities, which can entail more than an hour of walking.
 The interviewer will be evaluating you on your personality, your ability to communicate and relate well to others, and your motivation for medicine.
 If you are able to talk compassionately about people or patients you have worked with, that will help.
 You can also talk about research experience.
 Interviewers will also look for depth and breadth of general knowledge, meaningful experiences and interests in and out of the classroom, and evidence of compassion, creativity, independence and leadership.